qdrvm/kagome/docs/start-validator.md

 ## Recommended Hardware Requirements

-We refer to Polkadot-SDK's [https://wiki.polkadot.network/docs/maintain-guides-how-to-validate-polkadot#reference-hardware) for running a validator node.
+We refer to Polkadot-SDK's [reference hardware](https://wiki.polkadot.network/docs/maintain-guides-how-to-validate-polkadot#reference-hardware) for running a validator node.
 The following are the recommended hardware requirements:

 **CPU**
 * x86-64 compatible
 * Intel Ice Lake, or newer (Xeon or Core series); AMD Zen3, or newer (EPYC or Ryzen)
 * 8 physical cores @ 3.4GHz
-* Simultaneous multithreading disabled (Hyper-Threading on Intel, SMT on AMD) **Storage**
+* Simultaneous multithreading disabled (Hyper-Threading on Intel, SMT on AMD)

+**Storage**
 * An NVMe SSD of 1 TB (As it should be reasonably sized to deal with blockchain growth).
 An estimation of current chain snapshot sizes can be found here.
 In general, the latency is more important than the throughput.

-**Memory**
+* **Memory**
 * 32 GB DDR4 ECC

 **System**
 * Linux Kernel 5.16 or newer

 **Network**
 * The minimum symmetric networking speed is set to 500 Mbit/s (= 62.5 MB/s).
 This is required to support a large number of parachains and allow for proper congestion control in busy network situations.